-Course Code: SOL5AX02 Course Title: Conflict of Course Title: Conflict of Laws (Private International (Private International Law) Semester: X Course Type: Core Credits: 4
+Course Code: SOL5BX02 Course Title: Conflict of Laws

+(Private International Law)

+Semester: X Course Type: Core Credits: 4

 Private international law is that part of the legal system which determines how foreign elements are treated in private law relations.
 This course deals with the principles and rules that a court applies in this context to determine primarily jurisdiction to decide the case and, if so, which law it should apply.
 The course gives students an opportunity to grapple with contemporary legal debates and issues in conflict of laws.